IBPA/FoodAtlas-KGv2/data/README.md

 ```

 ## Step II.
 Check the data
-There should be four folders: ChEBI, FDC, FoodOn, Lit2KG, MeSH, and PubChem.
+There should be four folders: CDNO, ChEBI, FDC, FoodOn, Lit2KG, MeSH, and PubChem.
 ```console
 ls
 ```